PessOak/COURSERA_Google_Capstone/README.md

 b) Consider key stakeholders -> Urška Sršen (chief creative officer) and Sando Mur are the primary stakeholders.
 And Bellabeat’s marketing analytics team are the secondary stakeholders.

 ## 2- Prepare
+There are 18 CSV files available from FitBit Fitness Tracker Data (CC0: Public Domain, dataset made available through Mobius) that can be used for the project.
+This Kaggle dataset contains personal fitness tracker from 30 Fitbit users consented to the submission of personal tracker data, including minute-level output for physical activity, heart rate, and sleep monitoring.
+It includes information about daily activity, steps, and heart rate that can be used to explore users’ habits.

+We will use SQL as our main tool for the Process and Analyze phases.
+As for the Visualization phase we will be using Tableau to create customized graphs.